jdsflk/gyakorlapp/README.md

-# loginmodule
+# gyakorlapp

-A new Flutter module.
+A new Flutter application.

 ## Getting Started